-If you decide to set up your tarp in the rain or after a storm on wet ground, your best defense against getting wet is to carry a piece of plastic window wrap (also sold under the name polycryo) to use as a ground sheet.
+If you decide to set up your tarp in the rain or after a storm on wet ground, your best defense against getting wet is to carry a piece of plastic window wrap (also sold under the name polycryo) to use as a groundsheet.
 While it’s very thin lightweight plastic, the stuff is tough enough to last an entire season if you’re careful with it.
-A lot of people carry a bivy sack and a plastic ground sheet, even though there some redundancy between the two.
+A lot of people carry a bivy sack and a plastic groundsheet, even though there some redundancy between the two.

-If you’re gear does get wet or damp, it pays dividends to dry it out the next day.
+If your gear does get wet or damp, it pays dividends to dry it out the next day.
 If your quilt or sleeping bag are soaked, hike to town and dry it in a commercial laundromat drier.
 If it’s just damp, hang it up during breakfast or stop during the day and lay in out in the sun while you have a rest and a snack.

-People are so focused on hiking speed or miles per day, that they forget about basic skills like stopping to dry your gear, that are required for self-powered travel.
+People are so focused on hiking speed or miles per day, that they forget about basic skills like stopping to dry your gear, which are required for self-powered travel.
 Gear gets damp or wet, so deal with it.
 Build damp management into your daily schedule if it’s a persistent issue, and relish in the fact that you can sit there and watch your sleeping bag dry while listening to the birds and little creatures scurry about, instead of sitting on a conference call in a cubicle.

 Don’t underestimate the benefit of using an oversized tarp when it comes to providing additional weather protection.
 But if you want a bit more protection, consider using a tarp with a beak.
 A beak is an angled overhang added to the front or rear ends of a tarp that provides additional weather protection.